hobbitronics/DeLonghi-Dedica-EC885-EC685-modification/README.md

 ## 🌡️ Mounting the Temperature Sensor

-The temperature sensor (NTC thermistor type 104GT-2) is attached directly to the thermoblock with an M3 screw to provide accurate temperature readings during the extraction process.
+The temperature sensor (NTC thermistor type 104GT-2) is attached directly to the thermoblock with an M3x12mm screw to provide accurate temperature readings during the extraction process.
+I found a position where it's not needed to drill a hole.
+The hole is already there and the material of the thermoblock is so soft that it's not needed to cut a thread before.
+Ofcourse it's better to cut the thread with an M3 thread cutting tool.
+Be careful.

 ### 🛠️ Steps:

 1. **Access the thermoblock**
-   Carefully remove the machine’s top cover to access the thermoblock.
-Be mindful of any clips or screws that may be securing it.
+   I will upload a video of the whole process in the near future

-2. **Remove the original hose**
+2. **Cut the thread**
-   Disconnect the silicone hose between the thermoblock and the outlet.
-This can be replaced with a spare part (see BOM), making the modification fully reversible.

-3. **Install the T-connector**
-   Insert the G1/4" T-fitting between the thermoblock and the outlet.
-Ensure all connections are tight and that water flow is not restricted.
+  Use a M3 thread cutting tool is the best option.
+  Using the screw itself is also possible.
+But be carefull!
+  Gently screw in the screw in little back and forward steps.
+During that proces the screw need some axial pressure.
+  Make sure that the screw is screwed in straight

+3. **optional: file/sand a hollow for a good fit of the temperature sensor**

-4. **Insert the thermistor**
+5. **Insert the thermistor**
    Screw the thermistor into the free port of the T-fitting.
 Use heat-resistant thread seal tape (PTFE tape) if necessary to prevent leaks.

-5. **Route the cable**
+6. **Route the cable**
    Guide the thermistor cable out of the housing carefully, avoiding sharp edges or tight bends.
 Connect it to the Arduino as described in the **Wiring Diagram** section.

 ### 🔁 Reversibility